Qaumi Taranah: Music

 The national anthem is a rendering of a three-stanza composition with a tune based on eastern music but arranged in such a manner that it can be easily played by foreign bands.
 The music, composed by the Pakistani musician and composer Ahmad G. Chagla in 1949, reflects his background in both eastern and western music.
 Typically twenty-one musical instruments and thirty-eight different tones are used to play the national anthem, the duration of which is usually around 80 seconds.

 Lyrics

 The lyrics are in classical Urdu written by Hafeez Jalandhari in 1952.
 No verse in the three stanzas is repeated.
-The lyrics being in classical Urdu have heavy Persian poetic vocabulary, and the only not common with Persian are "kā" (کا /ur/ 'of'), and "tū" (تُو /ur/ 'thou').
+The lyrics being in classical Urdu have heavy Persian poetic vocabulary, and the only not common with Persian are "kā" (کا /ur/ 'of').